 Make at home larabars – Dried Fruit and Nut Bars – No added sugar, gluten free, preservative free, vegan and raw!
 Dessert doesn’t get healthier than this.

 This post is for my co-worker Emily’s virtual baby shower!
 She’s a fellow food blogger soon to be mom to a little baby boy so what better way to celebrate than by throwing a virtual baby shower.
-When I was browsing through some food blogs and first read about larabars I knew this is what I would make.
+When I was browsing through some food blogs and first read about larabars I knew these dried fruit and nut bars was what I would make.

-These treats are the perfect combination of sweet and healthy, packed full of nutrients – exactly what a soon to be mom needs (she’s at 34 weeks already)!
+These dried fruit and nut bars are the perfect combination of sweet and healthy, packed full of nutrients – exactly what a soon to be mom needs (she’s at 34 weeks already)!
 No added sugar, gluten free, preservative free, vegan and raw this just screams health and wellness to me.

 On top of being a powerhouse of vitamins and minerals they’re also delicious!
 It’s a win win situation for your taste buds and your body.